 Conner Prairie

-Visit this 800-acre property to learn about history and cultural heritage of early Indiana with costumed interpreters.
-The property is divided into areas based on different time periods.
+Visit this 800-acre property to learn about the history and cultural heritage of early Indiana with costumed interpreters.
+The property is divided into areas based on different periods.
 This is one of the top things to do in Indianapolis with kids.

 Eagle Creek Park